How Does Debarment Impact Your company?

 When the federal government decides to debar your company from doing business with the federal government it can be a serious problem for the company’s future.
 The most important tip for contractors is to understand that debarment policy and procedure and laws should not be used as a tool to punish contractors.
 Such use would arguably be an abuse of discretion.

-Many contractors end up with an adverse suspension or debarment action because they sometimes do not understand the debarment process and how to response to a recommendation to debar the company.
+Many contractors end up with an adverse suspension or debarment action because they sometimes do not understand the debarment process and how to respond to a recommendation to debar the company.

 The first step is to understand when the debarring official would more than likely debar a contractor.